Japanese Soufflé Pancakes: wiggle wiggle wiggle

 Japanese pancakes hot cakes fluffy

-These airy, yet blubbery breakfast pancakes were popularized by Gram Cafe & Pancake which opened their first location in Osaka in April 2014.
-Now they are available in Gram Cafe & Pancake’s 50+ restaurants and other establishments all over Japan, Asia and Europe.
+These airy, yet blubbery breakfast pancakes were popularized by Gram Cafe & Pancake which opened its first location in Osaka, Japan in April 2014.
+Now they are available in Gram Cafe & Pancake’s 50+ restaurants and other establishments all over Asia, Europe and the US.

 Japanese soufflé pancakes are thicker and smaller in diameter than traditional American and European pancakes, or Japanese rice cooker hotcakes.